eBay/tsv-utils/docs/TipsAndTricks.md

 * `gnu-sed` (Homebrew), `gsed` (MacPorts)  - GNU sed.
 * `grep` - GNU grep.

 Note that in many cases the default installation process will install the tools with alternative names to avoid overriding the built-in versions.
-In many cases an added with a leading `g`.
-For example, `gawk`, `gsort`, `ggrep`, `gwc`, etc. Each package manager provides instructions for installing with the standard names.
+This is often done by adding a leading `g`.
+For example, `gawk`, `gsort`, `ggrep`, `gwc`, etc. Each package manager provides instructions for installing using the standard names.

 ## Customize the Unix sort command

-The standard Unix `sort` utility works perfectly well on TSV files.
-The syntax for sorting on individual fields (`-k|--key` option) takes getting used to, but once learned Unix `sort` becomes a very capable tool.
+The standard Unix `sort` utility works quite well on TSV files.
+The syntax for sorting on individual fields (`-k|--key` option) takes getting used to, but once learned `sort` becomes a very capable tool.
 However, there are few simple tweaks that can improve convenience and performance.

 ### Install an updated sort utility (especially on macOS)